erikdrobne/SwiftUICoordinator/README.md

 ## Problem statement

-In SwiftUI we miss navigating to root, one step back, dismissing in the middle of the stack or replacing a view.
+In SwiftUI with NavigationStack we miss dismissing in the middle of the stack or replacing the view.